 To do so, we need a model for the secular evolution of the binary undergoing gravitational radiation-reaction forces.
-For a quasi-elliptical, inspiralling binary, the secular 3PN order evolution equations of the orbital elements has been obtained in~\cite{arun-2008-1,arun-2008-2,arun-2009}.
+The secular 3PN-order evolution equations of the orbital elements for a quasielliptical, inspiraling binary were obtained in Refs.~\cite{arun-2008-1,arun-2008-2,arun-2009}.
 This model is an idealization since it assumes that the two components start at infinite separation and the orbital energy decreases solely due to the emission of gravitational waves.

 The explicit integrals appearing in~\cref{eq:heredint} are of two different types.
 The first one consists of a product of $x$ and $e$, each with some power $p$ and $q$, respectively: